ZsofiaS/CV/README.md

 - Travelling - I thoroughly enjoy immersing myself in different cultures & being in the nature
 - Bouldering - I climb at V4 grade, usually indoors and occasionally on Southern Sandstone.
 I also tried my hand at deep water solo (climbing high rock walls without any protective equipment, above the sea) in Vietnam and Mallorca.
-- Foreign languages: basic Korean, Chinese, Polish, Spanish and French.
+- Foreign languages: intermediate Polish, Spanish, basic French and Korean.
 - Baking
 - Coding mentor on [Exercism.io](https://exercism.io/) (open source)
+- Hiking & trekking - the highlights were a 25 day-trek in Spain covering 800km, and 2weeks in the Himalayas reaching 5000m of altitude.
+- Cycling - leisure and expedition cycling, past experience include a 1000km+ cycling trip through Hungary, Austria and Germany.